 Consider this a teaser, as the images do not capture just how stunning these volumes are.
 We are pleased to have 3 of the 5 deluxe editions (one stayed in Ireland and the other at Yale).
 Each of the 5 is uniquely bound in a binding reflecting issues embodied in the 1729 text, modern Ireland, and the world as a whole.
 We are pleased to have and to offer Abortion, Homelessness, and Religion.

-If you have not seen it, the buy cytotec online with no prescription offers a great overview.
+If you have not seen it, the Irish Times article offers a great overview.
 A description of the standard and deluxe editions follows the images.
 I’ve also reposted some images of the standard edition and content at the very end.
 It is a remarkable work.

 Swift, Jonathan; O’Kane, David [illus]; Carpenter, Andrew [intro]; Traynor, Jessica [poetry].
 A Modest Proposal.
 Dublin, Ireland: The Salvage Press, 1729 [2017].
 Limited Edition.
 Tight, bright, and unmarred.
 Halfbound, black leather spine and foredge, red leather spine label, gilt lettering, marbled paper boards, printed in red and black ink; matching drop-spine archival box with inlaid Irish porcelain.
 Imperial folio.
 64pp.
 Illus. (b/w plates).
 Lettered limited edition, this being IJK.
 [N.B. there are 4 additional copies, i-iv, hors de commerse.
 Deluxe copies, 1-5, are each in a unique binding reflecting an issue confronting modern Ireland (homelessness, abortion rights, direct provision, religious persecution, and affordable housing) in “hand dyed alum tawed goatskin with reverse offset printed inlays and red calfskin borders, 22c gold hand lettered title, red handmade paper doublures with blind tooling, distressed silver endpapers with 23.5c gold leaf highlights, graphite top edge, red calfskin headbands” by Kate Holland and including an additional portfolio containing a full suite of the lithographs and a full suite of the poems.
 Fine in Fine Archival Box.
 Hardcover.